nafisehrahmanpour/nafisehrahmanpour.github.io/_pages/about.md

 ---

 I am Nafiseh, a third year PhD student in computer science at USC.
 I study geometric generative AI, which employs geometric techniques to generate shapes, pictures or pattern.
-My background is in mathematical/theoretical physics, where I enjoyed working on new models for gravity.
+My background is in theoretical physics, where I enjoyed working on new mathematical models for gravity.
 I became interested in the potential for geometry/physics and computer science/AI to help each other.
 My research focuses on diffusion models.